1 Open-Source Release MRS-001

 release | Alpha |

-The IDPS-ESCAPE system architecture SHALL define a centralized subsystem, throughout called command-and-control (C&C), for updating user-exposed settings of subsystems tackling data collection, intrusion detection and prevention.
+The IDPS-ESCAPE system architecture SHALL include a centralized subsystem, throughout called command-and-control (C&C), for updating user-exposed settings of subsystems tackling data collection, intrusion detection and prevention.

 Attribute | Value |